tsili852/app-theme-engine/README.md

 # When To NOT Use This Library

-If your app has two themes, a light theme and a dark theme, DON'T use this library.
-Static themes are faster, both computation wise and coding wise.
+If your app has two themes, a light theme and a dark theme, do not use this library to configure them.

-This library is intended for apps that allow users to change theme values at runtime.
-If you have static themes, you can use different colors, drawables, dimens, etc. throughout your app for each theme using theme attributes (`attrs.xml`).
+Only use this library if you intend to give the user the ability to change the color of UI elements in your app.﻿

 ---